s00500/ESPUI/README.md

 #### Initialisation of the UI

-After all the elements are configured you can use `ESPUI.begin(“Some Title”);` to start the UI interface.
-(Or `ESPUI.beginSPIFFS(“Some Title”);` respectively) Make sure you setup a working network connection or AccesPoint **before** (See example).
+After all the elements are configured you can use `ESPUI.begin("Some Title");` to start the UI interface.
+(Or `ESPUI.beginSPIFFS("Some Title");` respectively) Make sure you setup a working network connection or AccesPoint **before** (See gui.ino example).
 The web interface can then be used from multiple devices at once and also shows an connection status in the top bar.
-The library is designed to be easy to use and can still be extended with a lot of more functionality.

 #### Log output